Die cutting is a common term in label printing, especially for custom shapes or intricate logos.

 2. Automatic Die-Cutting

 Automatic cutters are computer-powered designs with sharp blades to cut any stock material with magnetic cylinder steel dies.
 It is frequently connected and operated similarly to printers or scanners.
-The process includes placing the supplies before the die-cutting sandwich on sticky paper so they do not move throughout the die-cutting procedure.

 High-end machines enable computerized saving of pre-loaded images in Vinyl writing/template design, engraving, scrapbook pages, perforating, and embossing a greater range of other materials, including textured and heavier textiles, perfectly normal leather, sheet metal, and other materials.